ob-climate/ob-climate.github.io/_posts/2025-03-01-WhatIsClimateChange.md

 And just like that, a discovery was made that carries far more relevance in 2025 than it did 4 years before Lincoln's Election.
 To Boil that discovery down to a single sentence?
 Carbon Dioxide gas (CO<sub>2</sub>) absorbs *more* heat than common air, and takes *much longer* to cool down.

 Okay, so we've established that Carbon Dioxide is good at absorbing heat, (And that we've known it for nearly two centuries), lets take alook at some evidence of this in action from our nearest neighbors, the terrestrial planets!
 They will help us to explain our second fact.

-Fact #2: An atmosphere with more CO<sub>2</sub> will absorb more heat, than one with less CO<sub>2</sub>
+Fact #2: An atmosphere with more CO<sub>2</sub> will absorb more heat than one with less CO<sub>2</sub>
 ------

 Greenhouse Gasses exist in the atmospheres of planets, and depending on the chemical composition, absorb heat at different rates.